 The loss of a family member at the hands of another person or business is simply unacceptable.
 Your family will never be the same.
-Our California wrongful death attorneys cannot fix that, but we can get justice for you.
+Our California wrongful death attorneys cannot fix that, but we can get justice for you and hold the wrongdoer accountable.

-At Meissner Law Firm, we are the firm locals turn to when they need a proven, reliable, compassionate California personal injury attorney to guide them through the toughest of situations.
-We offer free consultations.
+At Meissner Law Firm, we are the attorneys who people turn to when they need a proven, reliable, compassionate California personal injury attorney to guide them through the toughest of situations.

 Why Choose Us at Meissner Law Firm?